-It emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
-It fosters the development of skills for communication, intercultural understanding and global engagement; all of which are essential qualities for young people who are becoming global leaders.
+The IB Middle Years Programme (MYP) is a five year programme, designed for students aged 11 to 16.
+It provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
+The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
+It fosters the development of skills for communication, intercultural understanding and global engagement—essential qualities for young people who are becoming global leaders.

 An MYP student will work towards acquiring the learner qualities outlined in the IB Learner Profile.
 The programme is built upon the framework of the MYP programme model.

 - Teaching and learning are based on inquiry, action and reflection.